Skip to content

 [19:01]

-Tom: The foundation of our work together is developer-to-developer interaction.
+Tom: Sure, the foundation of our work together is developer-to-developer interaction.
 InterSystems and Epic were both founded by developers.
 It’s in our DNA.
 We want to get our hands dirty on the CPUs and in the code.

-[19:07] Epic’s team has built out at their headquarters in Verona, Wisconsin, a state-of-the-art testing lab, and alongside it a highly accurate simulation driver for their workload.
-Once every few months, we virtually ship over the latest in-development InterSystems IRIS, plug it in, and start turning up the dial on load.
+Now, Epic’s team has built out at their headquarters in Verona, Wisconsin, a really state-of-the-art testing lab, and alongside it a highly accurate simulation driver for their workload.
+So, once every few months, we virtually ship over the latest in-development (InterSystems) IRIS, plug it in, and start turning up the dial on load.
 Nowadays, that means bringing online thousands of cores across massive ECP clusters.
 I have heard rumors about brownouts in the greater Madison area when we try this.

-[19:36] What we’re looking for is linear scalability.
+What we’re looking for is linear scalability.
 The more cores we throw at Epic’s workload, the more throughput we get, the more users we can serve.
-If it’s some extreme load, we see that curve start to flatten out, and we dive in with our kind of profiling tools and look for bottlenecks.
-You can really see the gains of this approach in the performance and scalability of recent InterSystems IRIS releases.
+And if at some extreme load, we see that curve start to flatten out, we dive in with our kind of profiling tools and look for bottlenecks.
+And, you can really see the gains of this approach in the performance and scalability of recent (InterSystems) IRIS releases.

 [20:12]

-Pete: I think Tom did a good job covering our joint high-scale testing efforts that we do about once a quarter.
-But there are a lot of other touch points that we’ve had, some of which have been going on for over 20 years.
-One example of this is that every two weeks, the performance engineering team and the kernel team meet, and we use that as an opportunity to exchange information – talking through test results, experimental builds that are available, and test schedules.
-We really exchange ideas there on what should we be doing next in order to keep ahead of that curve.
+Pete: Yeah, I think Tom did a good job covering our joint high-scale testing efforts that we do about once a quarter.
+But, there are a lot of other touch points that we’ve had, some of which we've had for over 20 years.
+So, one example of this is that every two weeks, the performance engineering team and the kernel team meet, and we use that as an opportunity to exchange information – so, talking through test results, experimental builds that are available, and test schedules for that.
+And, we really exchange ideas there on what should we be doing next in order to keep ahead of that curve.

-[20:50] We also have a quarterly project review meeting where leadership gets involved, and we talk through priorities to make sure that we’re all on the same page.
-Then we also have our biannual, or every six months, performance and availability meetings.
+We also have a quarterly project review meeting where leadership gets involved, and we talk about what the priorities are, and make sure that we’re all on the same page.
+And, then we also have our biannual, or every six month performance and availability meetings.

-[21:10] In the spring, you came to the Epic campus in beautiful Verona, Wisconsin, and then we come to Boston in the fall.
+[21:10] So, in the spring, you came to the Epic campus in beautiful Verona, Wisconsin, and then we come to Boston in the fall.
 What I really like about that conference is it’s a chance to meet face-to-face, be in the same room.
-It also brings together people in all different roles across our two companies.
-It’s not just developers; it’s also people in quality, support, and of course, leadership.
-We collaborate on what we’re going to work on together over the coming year.
+And, it also brings together people in all different roles across our two companies.
+It’s not just developers who are there; it’s also people in quality, people in support, and then of course people from leadership.
+And then, we collaborate on what we’re going to work on together over the coming year.
 That cadence of communication has been what’s allowed us to sustain this progress over the years.

-[21:50] Tom talked a lot about scalability improvements that we’ve been working on together, but there have also been incredible improvements in compute efficiency, and we’ve been collaborating on that as well.
-We profile our code running on top of InterSystems IRIS, send that information to the kernel team; the kernel team looks for opportunities for optimization, sends us an experimental build; and we test it, give feedback, and keep iterating.
-This iterative cycle squeezes out efficiency gains in our code running on top of InterSystems IRIS.
+Tom talked a lot about the scalability improvements that we’ve been working on together, but there’s also been incredible improvements in compute efficiency.
+We’ve been collaborating on that as well.
+What we’ve been doing is we will profile our code running on top of (InterSystems) IRIS.
+We send that information to the kernel team.
+The kernel team looks at it and tries to find opportunities for optimization, sends us an experimental build, we test it, we give them feedback, and we keep doing this iterative cycle, trying to squeeze out efficiency gains in our code running on top of (InterSystems) IRIS.

-[22:22] There’s a number up here, actually, just from the move from IRIS 23 to IRIS 24.
-But since our customers have moved from Cache A to the latest version of InterSystems IRIS, they’ve actually seen a cumulative improvement somewhere around 100% in terms of both CPU utilization and response times.
-That’s my plug to all of you: if you’re still running on Cache, please look to move to InterSystems IRIS and the latest versions of InterSystems IRIS, because you will see those compute utilization benefits.
+[22:22] There’s a number up here.
+This is actually just from the move from (InterSystems) IRIS 23 to (InterSystems) IRIS 24.
+But, since our customers have moved from Cache A to the latest version of (InterSystems) IRIS, they’ve actually seen a cumulative improvement somewhere around 100% in terms of both CPU utilization and response times.
+That’s my plug to all of you: if you’re still running on Cache, please look to move to (InterSystems) IRIS and the latest versions of (InterSystems) IRIS, because you will see those compute utilization benefits.

 [23:02] The other thing I’ll say is that the exchange between us goes both ways.
 For example, when we built the simulator that Tom just talked about – that was over 20 years ago – we got a lot of input from InterSystems when we planned that out.
-We also take your feedback on coding style and work that into our libraries and developer education.
-Another important thing is that over the years, you’ve really helped us with how we design the database architecture to be resilient – like high availability strategies, disaster recovery architectures – and that’s been really critical because downtime costs both money and even lives in healthcare.
+We also take your feedback on coding style, and we work that into our libraries and our developer education.
+And, another important thing is that over the years, you’ve really helped us with how we design the database architecture to be resilient – like high availability strategies, disaster recovery architectures – and that’s been really critical because downtime costs both money and even lives in healthcare.

 [24:00]

-Scott: Tom, where do you see the collaboration going from here?
+Scott: So, Tom, where do you see the collaboration going from here?

 [24:05]

 Tom: Well, obviously, raw scalability is a huge part of the story, but as Peter discussed, it’s really much broader than that.
 Epic is on the leading edge of trends that are happening across our industry, and we want to do everything we can as a technology partner to help them keep forging ahead.
-For example, last year we had our first joint Epic-InterSystems hackathon focused on Kubernetes and containerization.
-Beyond embracing the cloud deployment model, we’re collaborating on the building blocks of cloud architecture for elasticity, agility, and manageability.
+So, for example, last year we had our first joint Epic-InterSystems hackathon focused on Kubernetes and containerization.
+And, beyond embracing the cloud deployment model, we’re collaborating on the building blocks of cloud architecture for elasticity, agility, and manageability.

-[24:28] Similarly, I think we both see the promise of AI as the next generation of compute, enabling capabilities that go way beyond chatbots.
-We believe it’s going to be pervasive and deliver features of value to users in just about every way they interact with powerful applications like Epic.
-So we’re working closely with Epic R&D to understand and complement their architectural strategies for AI.
+And, similarly, I think we both see the promise of AI as the next generation of compute, enabling capabilities that go way beyond chatbots.
+We believe it’s going to be pervasive, and it's going to be delivering features of value to users in just about every way they interact with powerful applications like Epic.
+So, we’re working closely with Epic R&D to understand and complement their architectural strategies for AI.
 I think that's potentially a huge story that’s just getting started.

 [24:53]

-Pete: A couple of other things that come to mind for me – we’ve been working with Tom closely on ECP manageability.
+Pete: Yeah, a couple of other things that come to mind for me.
+We’ve been working with Tom closely on ECP manageability.
 We have a lot of customers deploying ECP.
 We’re trying to make that an easier experience for them.
 In fact, Tom and I spent dinner one night at the PNA meeting last fall talking about that.
 Security and encryption obviously are always on everyone’s mind.
 I think there’s some work we need to do there, especially in response to some regulatory requirements that are coming up.

-[25:23] And then there’s just some cool stuff out there.
-On the technology front – accelerators both on and off chip like DPUs and NPUs and all those sorts of things that we should be collaborating to see how we can better utilize.
-And, then there’s stuff that’s way out there like CXL 3.0, decomposed systems, and shared memory across hosts and all sorts of fun things that we’ll be talking about for years to come.
+And, then there’s just some cool stuff out there on the technology front.
+There's accelerators both on and off chip like DPUs and NPUs and all those sorts of things that we should be collaborating to see how we can better utilize.
+And, then there’s stuff that’s way out there like CXL 3.0, and decomposed systems, and shared memory across hosts and all sorts of fun things that we’ll be talking about for years to come.

 [25:53]